turunco/threejs-texturemap/README.md

 practice of three.js - texturemap

 ## Preparation.
-Connect USB video to your PC.
+Connect USB camera to your PC.

 ## Execute.